 What is concerning is feeling a new or growing lump.
 Benign (harmless) lumps can pop up during pregnancy, so try not to freak out, but definitely get to the doctor ASAP.

-If you are pregnant, chat with an OB-GYN about your breast pain and what to expect as your pregnancy progresses.
+If you are pregnant, chat with your doctor about your breast pain and what to expect as your pregnancy progresses.
 Typically, it goes away before the second trimester.

 Remember, bring any suspicious lumps to the attention of your doctor as soon as you can.